Conservation parks of New Zealand

-Conservation park is a type of specially protected land status held by the Crown in New Zealand for conservation purposes.
-The status is established under the Conservation Act 1987 and the parks are administered by the Department of Conservation (DoC).
+Conservation park is a type of protected status for land held by the Crown in New Zealand for conservation purposes.
+Conservation parks are managed to protect their natural and historic resources, and to provide for public recreation, subject to their conservation purposes.
+They have a less stringent level of protection than national parks.
+The status was created under the Conservation Act 1987 and the parks are administered by the Department of Conservation (DoC).

+Forest parks were created under the Forests Act 1949, with first being Tararua Forest Park, established in 1954.
+They were transferred to DOC administration in 1987, becoming conservation parks, although 'forest park' is still retained in the names of many of them.

-As of September 2020, there were 54 conservation parks in New Zealand (including 36 forest parks), covering an area of 2,690,191 hectares.
+As of September 2020, there were 54 conservation parks in New Zealand (including 36 named as forest parks), covering an area of 2,690,191 hectares.